By Marissa Tejada

 “Three euros.”
 He answers me in English — again.

 “Efharisto.”
 I thank him, in Greek, and sigh.

-It’s not so easy to practice a foreign language in a country where the locals have no problem conversing English.
+It’s not so easy being a professional translator or to practice a foreign language in a country where the locals have no problem conversing English.
 As the real-world example above proves, I am understood even with my American English accent so I’ve coined that experience as the one-sided conversation.
 It’s when I speak in Greek and the native Greek speaker replies to me in English.